thisisqubika/java-coding-challenge/ANSWERS.md

 To upload the images, we can read them from a folder and have some sort of criteria to relate them to a car model (for example, the image name).
 Other approach could be to create a Resource to load car models, to wich we could send an xml file with the model information and attach images that can be processed and store in the database.

 ## E - Improvements
+As mentioned before, there are some improvements that could be done to this solution.

+- Regarding the ingest of data, it will be better to store catalogues in a FTP server from where xml files could be read.
+By doing this, the cron job time would need to be greater to avoid collisions when accesing and downloading files from the server.
+Other improvement for this solution is to read all xml files from the folder where they might be contained in the FTP server or, in this case, the Catalogues folder.
+This way it will allow to load car models from different brands assuming the files naming convention {brand}.xml continues.
+If the brand is added to the xml structure, all car models could be stored in one xml catalogue file or in more than one.

+- Add more resources to get car models by other criterias or get cars submodels, for example.

+- Add exception handling to the exposed resources.

+- For this solution, before inserting a new car model into the database I check that name, brand, type, from and to values are not the same than a car model already stored.
+An improvement for this will be to validate also wheels, engine and submodels attributes.
+Having this validation and regarding business decitions we could decide to insert a complete new model, update the model or some of their attributes if is already inserted but have some difference or avoid adding the car model if is already inserted.

+- Add unit tests.